Perdia-DB/.github/profile/readme.md

   - [ ] Display data graphically

 #### Kann-Ziele
-- [ ] Improve performance on secure layer
-- [ ] Rework pang to use an AST instead of a horrible match statement (Perdia-DB)
+- [x] Rework pang to use an AST instead of a horrible match statement (Perdia-DB)
 - [ ] Client in another language
-- [ ] Reasonable CPU performance (Perdia-DB, on idle)
+- [x] Reasonable CPU performance (Perdia-DB, on idle)